HelloThisIsFlo/Obey-The-Testing-Goat/scratchpad.md

   [x] Adjust model so that items are associated with different lists [x] Add unique URLs for each list
   [x] Add a URL for creating a new list via POST
-  [ ] Add URLs for adding a new item to an existing list via POST
+  [x] Add URLs for adding a new item to an existing list via POST [ ] Refactor away some duplication in `urls.py`